 Face coverings are required in campus facilities (Exceptions: private work areas, ADA restrictions for face coverings, etc.).*

-Face coverings are to be properly removed, cleaned, stored or disposed of, to avoid contamination of self, others or the environment.
+Face coverings must cover the nose and mouth and be properly removed, cleaned, stored or disposed of, to avoid contamination of self, others or the environment.

 Wash hands frequently and use alcohol-based hand sanitizer when soap and water are not available.